 Many scholars interpret the story of Genesis 34 in this light, for circumcision is explicitly linked with marriage.

 Exodus 4:24-26 can be interpreted in the same way: the object of the story is the circumcision of Moses himself.
-Zipporah, in this story, says to him “You are a bridegroom”, using a word which, in Hebrew, can mean bridegroom, son-in-law and father-in-law.
+Zipporah, wife of Moses (click on her name to read her story) says to him “You are a bridegroom”, using a word which, in Hebrew, can mean bridegroom, son-in-law and father-in-law.
 It also comes from an Arabic word meaning “to circumcize”.

 The Egyptian relief above show boys being circumcized in adolescence.
 Similarly, the biblical account of lshmael’s circumcision at the age of thirteen (Genesis 17:25) coincides with the time the boy entered society as a man.